Unboxed-Software/solana-course/content/env-variables.md

 }
 ```

-Before instruction logic even executes, a check will be performed to make sure the instruction's signer matches the hard-coded `ADMIN_PUBKEY`.
-Notice that the example above doesn't show the instruction that initializes the config account, but it should have similar constraints to ensure that an attacker can't initialize the account with unexpected values.
+Before instruction logic executes, a check will be performed to ensure the instruction's signer matches the hard-coded `ADMIN_PUBKEY`.
+Notice that the example above doesn't show the instructions for initializing the config account, but it should have similar constraints to ensure that an attacker can't initialize the account with unexpected values.

 While this approach works, it also means keeping track of an admin wallet on top of keeping track of a program's upgrade authority.
 With a few more lines of code, you could simply restrict an instruction to only be callable by the upgrade authority.
 The only tricky part is getting a program's upgrade authority to compare against.

-### Constrain config updates to the program's upgrade authority
+### Constraint config updates to the program's upgrade authority

 Fortunately, every program has a program data account that translates to the Anchor `ProgramData` account type and has the `upgrade_authority_address` field.
 The program itself stores this account's address in its data in the field `programdata_address`.

-So in addition to the two accounts required by the instruction in the hard-coded admin example, this instruction requires the `program` and the `program_data` accounts.
+So, in addition to the two accounts required by the instruction in the hard-coded admin example, this instruction requires the `program` and the `program_data` accounts.

 The accounts then need the following constraints:

 1. A constraint on `program` ensuring that the provided `program_data` account matches the program's `programdata_address` field
-2. A constraint on the `program_data` account ensuring that the instruction's signer matches the `program_data` account's `upgrade_authority_address` field.
+2. A constraint on the `program_data` account ensures that the instruction's signer matches the `program_data` account's `upgrade_authority_address` field.

 When completed, that looks like this: